NTNU-IMT/stormbird/book/src/lifting_line/velocity_input.md

 ## Code example

 Generating the right velocity input consists of two steps.
 First, the user must query the simulation model for the relevant points.
 This happens by calling the `get_freestream_velocity_points` method.
-The `Simulation` structure/class will then return the right points, which as allready mentioned, depends on the method used.
+The `Simulation` structure/class will then return the right points, which as already mentioned, depends on the method used.
 These points can then be processed by the suer to generate a vector/list of spatial vectors for each of the relevant points, which are later given as input to the `do_step` method.
 A slightly simplified example is shown below.
 See the [code examples](./../tutorials.md) for more.

 ```python
 from pystormbird.lifting_line import Simulation